International-Data-Spaces-Association/InformationModel/evaluation_external/README.md

 .

 ```
-</p>
-</details>

-Here the prefix `ids` is defined locally in the IDS Information model by `@prefix ids: <https://w3id.org/idsa/core/> .`
+Here the prefix `ids` is defined locally in the **IDS Information** model by `@prefix ids: <https://w3id.org/idsa/core/> .`

 We can observe that an `ids:Resource` has a label (`rdfs:label`) and a comment (`rdfs:comment`).
 Also by the properties we can see that a `ids:resourcePart` is in the domain of an `ids:Resource`, meaning that any resource with this property is an instance of a Resource.
 A similar situation is given for the properties `ids:resourceEndpoint` and `ids:contractOffer`.
+Moreover, there are other properties defined in the domain of a Resource, but we will omit them here for the sake of the example.

+Now we consider the validations already included in the **IDS Information model** as follows:

+</p>
+</details>

 ## Appendix
 [List and evaluation of every usage of external classes and properties](https://github.com/International-Data-Spaces-Association/InformationModel/blob/documentationIDSModel-enhacement/evaluation_external/List%20and%20evaluation%20of%20every%20usage%20of%20external%20classes%20and%20properties.pdf)